YubicoLabs/yed-spoke-example/docs/sections/13-test-flow.md

 ---
-layout: page
+layout: docs
-title: Test the flow
+title: Test the Flow
 permalink: /learn/test-flow
 ---

-## Test the flow
+## Test the Flow
 ---
 To test the flow first we must impersonate a user with an address and order a Yubikey